neilcaruana/.netcorereverseproxy/README.md

 # Configuring Listening Ports
 Listening ports can be configured through the appsettings.json file under the ReverseProxyEndpoints section.
 Each entry within this section represents a separate proxy endpoint configuration, including its own listening port, target host, and target port etc.

-Here is an example configuration for setting up multiple listening ports:
+Below is an example configuration for setting up multiple listening ports:

 ```
 {